djepstein87/Pytorch_Image_Predictor/README.md

-# Prototype pytorch image predictor using docker-compose
+# Prototype for pre-trained pytorch image predictor using docker-compose

 ### Step 1: Clone repository into local directory
 ### Step 2: (Optional but recommended) Create and enter virtual enviornment, I like pyenv-virtualenv